cmikedev/ecommerce/README.md

 ___
 User Story:

-* As a Site User I can register an account so that add items to my cart
+As a Site User I can register an account so that add items to my cart.
+* Acceptance Criteria:
     * User can register an account
     * User can login
     * User is made aware of their login status